minetest/minetest/doc/lua_api.md

 ### Format example

-For 2D or 3D perlin noise or perlin noise maps:
+For 2D or 3D value noise or value noise maps:

 ```lua
 np_terrain = {